selwynpolit/d9book/book/upgrade.md

 - Update all your contributed modules and themes to Drupal 10 compatible versions while you're still on Drupal 9.

 ### The Upgrade Status Module
-- Install [Upgrade Status](https://www.drupal.org/project/upgrade_status) module to give you all the recommendations
+- Install the [Upgrade Status](https://www.drupal.org/project/upgrade_status) module to give you all the recommendations required for the upgrade.
 - Review the report at `https://tea2.ddev.site/admin/reports/upgrade-status`
   - Make sure you are at the required version of Drupal 9. i.e. 9.4.x
   - Follow the recommendations to remove projects in the `remove` section